Z3R0-D47/HackLearning101/README.md

 Welcome to HackLearning101!
 This repository is your gateway to learning the fundamentals of penetration testing and ethical hacking in a beginner-friendly manner.

 ## Purpose
-HackLearning101 aims to provide aspiring cybersecurity enthusiasts with foundational knowledge, tools, and hands-on exercises to kickstart their journey into penetration testing.
+HackLearning101 is dedicated to sharing foundational cybersecurity knowledge, essential tools, and practical hands-on exercises, serving as a platform to document and showcase my learning journey and progress in the field of ethical hacking and penetration testing.

-## Contents
 - **Basic Pentesting Techniques**: Learn about scanning, discovering vulnerabilities, and safe exploitation.
 - **Methodologies Overview**: Explore common methodologies used in penetration testing.
 - **Hands-On Practice**: Engage with exercises and challenges to reinforce learning.